What is MAS Foundation?

 “Nurturing ideas that can contribute to systems change should be the role of an organisation like us within the wider health system.
 The mainstream system is stretched very thin delivering core services, but an independent organisation like us can look for places where communities are trying new things to help themselves.
 We firmly believe that we need both the mainstream and more empowered communities dealing with their own problems if we’re going to heal the health and wellbeing inequities in Aotearoa New Zealand.”

 One example is MAS Foundation’s funding for Te Ahu Tapu Trust, an organisation that runs mindfulness and awareness wānanga in South Auckland, which blend Western clinical psychology, eastern meditation practices and mātauranga Māori (traditional Māori knowledge).
-The wānanga are designed to support participants with self-directed techniques to understand and reduce their stress levels as well as help build resilience by equipping people with new .
+The wānanga are designed to support participants with self-directed techniques to understand and reduce their stress levels as well as help build resilience by equipping people with new skills.
 The success of the programme in South Auckland shows the potential for it to be rolled out around the country and take some pressure off the mainstream health system’s clinical psychology and counselling services, which are under severe strain everywhere.

 Another organisation to receive MAS Foundation support is Moana Connect, who aspire to reduce health inequities with Pasifika communities.
 The grant was used to produce the to support advocacy for Pacific children's wellbeing.
 The report highlighted that 25% of Pacific children in Aotearoa are living in poverty and suffering significant health inequities compared to 10% for the overall population, a statistic that remains largely unchanged despite the previous government’s 2018 Child Poverty Reduction Act and many years of work by government agencies to turn the tide.
 But alongside the statistics, the report also set out a detailed series of practical steps, created by Pasifika for Pasifika, to make a meaningful and wide-reaching difference to their communities.